nerds-odd-e/scrumprimer/primer_source_files/epub/en_scrumprimer_20.md

 useful.
 But whatever the approach, most items should focus on delivering value to customers.

-A good Product Backlog is DEEP...
+A good Product Backlog is DEEP.

 **Detailed appropriately**.
 The top priority items are more fine-grained and detailed than the lower priority items, since the former will be worked on